 Members and their guests must enter and leave the Club in an orderly and quiet manner to avoid disturbance to the local residents.

-In the absence of a Committee member the duty bar person with the approval of members present have the right to refuse to serve and to ask any member or guest who is behaving badly to leave Club premises.
-Such action will then be reported to the Club Secretary within twenty four hours of the event.
-The Secretary will then inform the Club Committee who will decide if disciplinary action is necessary.
+In the absence of a Committee member the duty bar person has the right to refuse to serve and to ask any member or guest who is behaving badly to leave Club premises.
+Such action will then be reported to the Club Secretary within 24 hours of the event.
+The Club Secretary will then inform the Club Committee who will decide if disciplinary action is necessary.

 Any suggestion or grievance must be submitted in writing to the Club Chairman.

 21. Committee Appointments

 Any member intending to stand for an Officer position i.e. President, Chairman or Vice-Chairman must have served at least two years continuous service on the Club Committee up to and including the date of nomination, unless otherwise agreed by the Committee.

 The Committee shall consist of the President, Chairman, Vice Chairman, Treasurer, Secretary and no more than 6 Committee members.
 The election of the Committee shall be carried out by way of ballot.
 The ballot will be held during the AGM and the 3 nominated members with the most votes polled will be elected onto the Committee for a term of 2 years.
 The subsequent 3 members with the most votes polled will be elected onto the Committee for a term of 1 year.
 Should the ballot result in two or more candidates receiving an equal number of votes a second ballot shall be held to determine which members with the most votes polled will be elected onto the Committee.